foru17/foru17/RESUME.md

  *Former **Tencent Literature** and **Shanda Cloudary** ([0772.HK](https://finance.yahoo.com/quote/0772.HK))*

 #### Senior Frontend Developer(Oct 2015 - Oct 2018)
-* Early Core Member of Yuewen Front End Team [YUX-FE](https://github.com/yued-fe).
-Significantly improved frontend team productivity by designing an automated workflow tool [Yworkflow](https://github.com/yued-fe/Yworkflow) with Shell, Gulp.js, Git, Jenkins.
+* Early Core Member of Yuewen Front-End Team [YUX-FE](https://github.com/yued-fe).
+Significantly improved front-end team productivity by designing an automated workflow tool [Yworkflow](https://github.com/yued-fe/Yworkflow) with Shell, Gulp.js, Git, Jenkins.
 * Designed and built the enterprise framework [YUENODE](https://github.com/yued-fe/yuenode) with Node.js && Koa.
 This framework and its extended version is currently in use of Yuewen's 7 major websites.
 I also took on the role of OP Engineer.
 Deploying and managing Node.js backend servers serving millions of users on Tencent's internal [TAF(Total Application Framework)](https://github.com/gamegrd/taf) Platform.
 * Built the infrastructure API [Yfont](https://webfont.yuewen.com/) with Node.js, Redis, cos.
 A flexible webfont solution that is designed for Chinese Fonts on Web by heavily reducing the font filesize.
 * Built the company's OA system auth gateway server which back-end Koa.js, jwt.